drshanda/Vaginal_Microbiome_ML_Classifier/README.md

 * Supporting research and clinical hypothesis generation
 * Being deployed interactively through a Shiny web application

-It represents a complete workflow expected of an **AI/ML Bioinformatics Scientist**—from raw data to statistical validation, machine learning, interpretability, and deployment.

 ---

 ## 10. Running the Project